Download PDF here.

 Professor of painting at Akademie der Bildenden Künste, Munich, Germany.

-Receives the degree of an Honorary Doctor of Fine Arts from the Massachusetts College of Art, the United States, and the National University of Ireland.
+Receives the degree of an Honorary Doctor of Fine Arts from the Massachusetts College of Art, Boston, MA

-Retrospective exhibition opens at Sara Hilden Art Museum Tampere, Finland, and travels to Klassik Stiftung Weimar, Weimar and National Gallery of Australia, Canberra.
+Retrospective exhibition opens at Sara Hilden Art Museum Tampere, Finland; Travels to Klassik Stiftung Weimar, Weimar and National Gallery of Australia, Canberra.

 Dublin City Gallery – The Hugh Lane, Dublin opens the Sean Scully Gallery, a dedicated, permanent installation of paintings by the artist.